nathanburugu/nathanburugu/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Node.js and Vue
-- 🌱 I’m currently learning Node.js, Next.js
+- 🌱 I’m currently learning Node.js, Next.js and flutter
 - 👯 I’m looking to collaborate on all javascript projects
 - 🤔 I’m looking for help with vue.js and Typescript
 - 💬 Ask me about Vanilla JavaScript, React, node, express and typescript